Neavvy/Projectile-motion/README.md

 # Projectile-motion
-Simulates a trajectory of projectile
+Simulates a trajectory of a projectile